node-apn/node-apn/doc/notification.markdown

 #### notification.collapseId

 Multiple notifications with same collapse identifier are displayed to the user as a single notification.
 The value should not exceed 64 bytes.

-#### notification.threadId

-> When displaying notifications, the system visually groups notifications with the same thread identifier together.

 [pl]:https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/CreatingtheNotificationPayload.html "Local and Push Notification Programming Guide: Apple Push Notification Service"